joshbegley/nyt-latest/README.md

 **Pope Francis Will Be Discharged From the Hospital on Sunday, Doctors Say**\
-`The 88-year-old pontiff has been hospitalized for six weeks with pneumonia in both lungs.`\
+`The 88-year-old pontiff has been hospitalized for six weeks with pneumonia in both lungs.
+He will need to rest in the Vatican for at least two months, his doctors said.`\
 https://nytimes.com/2025/03/22/world/europe/pope-francis-health.html

 **How the Chinese Grand Prix came to resemble a Taylor Swift concert**\